jason-c-daniels/jcd-new/README.md

 You must have the following environment variables defined:
 * $github - must point to the root folder for your personal GitHub repositories.

-* $GITHUB_USER_NAME - this is required for generating the correct documentation from various template files.
+* $GITHUB_USER_NAME - is required for generating the correct documentation from various template files.

-* $GITHUB_TOKEN - this allows the gh tool to push code to GitHub.
+* $GITHUB_TOKEN - is required for the gh tool to push code to GitHub.

-* $FULL_NAME - this is required for generating the correct documentation from various template files.
+* $FULL_NAME - is required for generating the correct documentation from various template files.